mhall0808/starship/README.md

 - Axios for HTTP requests
 - Bootstrap and React Bootstrap for styling
 - Bootstrap Icons
-- .NET Backend API (not included in this repository)
+- .NET Backend API
+- XUnit for testing

 ## Prerequisites